 Advertisement

-The 24-year-old superstar admitted as much in a recently surfaced clip featuring himself and Miami Heat player Norman Powell.
+The 24-year-old superstar admitted as much in a recently surfaced clip featuring him and Miami Heat player Norman Powell.
 During a locker room chat, Edwards expressed his interest in Heat culture and appeared to press Powell on whether he liked “Magic City.”

 Anthony Edwards to Norman Powell